jamescherti/cherrybuckle/README.md

-# Cherry MX Blue mechanical keyboard simulator (compatible with Linux)
+# Cherrybuckle - Cherry MX Blue mechanical keyboard simulator (compatible with Linux)

 For those nostalgic for the era of tactile and auditory feedback from typing on a physical keyboard, Cherrybuckle can be utilized on Linux as a Cherry MX Blue Mechanical Keyboard Simulator.